-One of the best benefits about working at C & R Management Company is our food products.
+One of the best benefits of working at C & R Management Company is our food products.
 As a valued employee, you are entitled to a free meal during each shift that you work.
-You will also receive a 50% discount for you and your family (when you are present) for all meals ordered at the restaurant where you work.
 You may also receive 30% discount at all participating McDonald's using the McDonald's App.

-Employee food is to be ordered by the employee on the "guest side" of the counter and entered into the cash register system as any guest transaction.
+Employee food must be ordered by the employee on the "guest side" of the counter and entered into the cash register system as any guest transaction.
 Employee food also needs to be approved by a manager at the time of order.
 All employee meals are to be assembled and presented by the employee working behind the counter.
 Under no circumstances will employees be allowed to prepare or assemble their own meals.
 For meals ordered during your shift, these meals should be consumed in the designated break areas of the restaurant.
-Food should never be consumed in the work areas of the restaurant.
-This includes drinks/beverages.

 Protect our profits - We get it - our food is delicious, and we need people to buy it.
-All food must be ordered from the guest side and requires a manager's approval for discounts.
 Employees are prohibited from giving free food to their friends or family.